jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Protocols/Protocol for Perkinsus marinus Assay.md

 	c.
 Heart
 	d.
 Rectum
 1. Gently add 2-4 drops of nystatin suspension to inhibit fungus growth
-2. Obtain two
+2. Obtain two Chebooktook Oysters (Canada) and two Beavertail Oysters (Rhode Island)
-3. Under the biosafety cabinet, excise small pieces (3-5 mm) of the oyster mantle, gill, and heart and inoculate each tissue into each respective 1.5 mL tube
+3. Under the biosafety cabinet, excise small pieces (3-5 mm) of each oyster's mantle, gill, and heart and inoculate each tissue into each respective 1.5 mL tube
 4. Cap tubes loosely, and incubate for 7 days in the dark at 27° (20°C to 30°C is effective) III.
 RFTM assay analysis
 1. Create 30% (v/v) Lugol's iodine solution